Multicellular organism: Occurrence

-Multicellularity has evolved independently at least 25 times in eukaryotes, and also in some prokaryotes, like cyanobacteria, myxobacteria, actinomycetes, Magnetoglobus multicellularis or Methanosarcina.
+Multicellularity has evolved independently at least 25 times in eukaryotes, and also in some prokaryotes, like cyanobacteria, myxobacteria, actinomycetes or Magnetoglobus multicellularis.
 However, complex multicellular organisms evolved only in six eukaryotic groups: animals, symbiomycotan fungi, brown algae, red algae, green algae, and land plants.
 It evolved repeatedly for Chloroplastida (green algae and land plants), once for animals, once for brown algae, three times in the fungi (chytrids, ascomycetes, and basidiomycetes) and perhaps several times for slime molds and red algae.
 To reproduce, true multicellular organisms must solve the problem of regenerating a whole organism from germ cells (i.e., sperm and egg cells), an issue that is studied in evolutionary developmental biology.
 Animals have evolved a considerable diversity of cell types in a multicellular body (100–150 different cell types), compared with 10–20 in plants and fungi.

 The first evidence of multicellular organization, which is when unicellular organisms coordinate behaviors and may be an evolutionary precursor to true multicellularity, is from cyanobacteria-like organisms that lived 3.0–3.5 billion years ago.
 Decimeter-scale multicellular fossils have been found as early as 1.56 Bya.

 Loss of multicellularity

-Loss of multicellularity occurred in some groups.
+Loss of multicellularity has occurred in some groups.
 Fungi are predominantly multicellular, though early diverging lineages are largely unicellular (e.g., Microsporidia) and there have been numerous reversions to unicellularity across fungi (e.g., Saccharomycotina, Cryptococcus, and other yeasts).
 It may also have occurred in some red algae (e.g., Porphyridium), but they may be primitively unicellular.
 Loss of multicellularity is also considered probable in some green algae (e.g., Chlorella vulgaris and some Ulvophyceae).

-In other groups, generally parasites, a reduction of multicellularity occurred, in the number or types of cells (e.g., the myxozoans, multicellular organisms, earlier thought to be unicellular, are probably extremely reduced cnidarians).
+Some animal groups, generally parasites, have experienced a reduction of multicellularity; in these taxa, the number of cell types has secondarily decreased.
+A group of cnidarians known as myxozoans are particularly reduced.
+Some members of this clade experience single-celled life phases known as plasmodia and pseudoplasmodia; within these cells, multicellular spores develop.
+Rhizocephalan barnacles experience similar, highly reduced phases when their larva inject small clusters of cells into their decapod hosts, which will become the adult form.

 Cancer

 Multicellular organisms, especially long-living animals, face the challenge of cancer, which occurs when cells fail to regulate their growth within the normal program of development.
 Changes in tissue morphology can be observed during this process.
-Cancer in animals (metazoans) has often been described as a loss of multicellularity and an atavistic reversion towards a unicellular-like state.
 Many genes responsible for the establishment of multicellularity that originated around the appearance of metazoans are deregulated in cancer cells, including genes that control cell differentiation, adhesion and cell-to-cell communication.
 There is a discussion about the possibility of existence of cancer in other multicellular organisms or even in protozoa.
 For example, plant galls have been characterized as tumors, but some authors argue that plants do not develop cancer.